AATHITH/kubesort/README.md

 </p>
 </details>

-### v0.3.0 Limitations:
- You need Bash in your system. (will add more ways to install in future versions).

-### v0.3.0 Release notes:
-  1. Typing to get the sorted output from kubectl is further reduced.
-  2. You don't have to remember the separate syntax for KUBESORT.
-Add `kubectl` keyword in front of `kubectl get` command.<br>
-  eg.:`kubesort kubectl get pod age` will get Pods sorted by their age.

 ### Roadmap:
 - [ ] Sort for resource pv, pvc, replicasets, replication controllers, ingress resources, nodes, namespaces will be included.